 "The President does have the power to pardon, even traitors," said Klarman, explaining Madison's viewpoint.
 "But if he were to exercise that power in a way that he was basically trying to protect himself, you could impeach him."

-The constitution would, of course, be ratified — at least in part because the framers left the powers of the presidency relatively vague, said Dr. Kathleen Bartoloni-Tuazon, historian and author of For Fear of A King.
+The constitution would, of course, be ratified — at least in part because the framers left the powers of the presidency relatively vague, said Dr. Kathleen Bartoloni-Tuazon, historian and author of For Fear of an Elective King.

 "Yes, they were kicking the can down the road a bit.
 And giving the responsibility for hashing out the Presidency to the first Congress and to subsequent Congresses," she said.